Amit-Ranjan22/UpdatedPortfolio-Amitabh_Ranjan/README.md

 The goal to create a web application from scratch will be met when :

-*(1) When the employer load the portfolio, he is presented with the developer's name, links to sections about them, their work, and how to contact them.*
+*(1) When the employer load the portfolio, he/she is presented with the developer's name, links to sections about them, their work, and how to contact them.*
 ------
 It's considered done<br>
 ------